GlobalFishingWatch/map-components/src/map/README.md

 Array of [latitude, longitude]

+### `autoClusterZoom`

+Boolean.
+Default true.
+Have the map zoom in to an appropriate zoom level when user clicks on a cluster (several features under a point or one feature defined as a cluster)

 ## `tracks`

 Array of `track`.
 Sets the tracks to load and display (loading/displaying is triggered by diffing incoming array with existing array).